jepler/wifi-ntp-pps/README.md

 # PPS Output

-The pin with silk "A0" gets a 1PPS output with the rising edge placed near the top of the second.
+The "A0" pin gets a 1PPS output with the rising edge placed near the top of the second.

+"A1" gets a pulse-per-minute, "A2" gets pulse-per-hour, and "A3" is "exclusive PPS": True once per second but only if it is not the hour or the minute, i.e., `A3 = A0 & ~(A1 | A2)`.

 # Status indicator